 If you intend to provide us with personal data about other individuals (e.g. your colleagues), you must provide a copy of this Privacy Notice to the relevant individuals, directly or through their employer.

-We will not process personal data that Novartis may have about you if we do not have a proper justification foreseen in the law for that purpose.
+We will not process your personal data if we do not have a proper justification foreseen in the law for that purpose.
 Therefore, we will only process your personal data if:

 - we have obtained your prior consent;